asmamanzoor1/My-Resume/README.md

 # ♡ Asma Manzoor Resume

 This repository contains the most recent version of my resume in PDF format.
-I'm currently working on new and exciting projects 🛠️ and pursuing my **Google Cybersecurity Certification** 🔐📚 — so this resume will be updated **regularly** with more skills, experience, and accomplishments! 💪
+I'm currently working on new and exciting projects 🛠️ and pursuing my **Google Cybersecurity & CompTIA Certifications** 🔐📚 — so this resume will be updated **regularly** with more skills, experience, and accomplishments! 💪

 ## 🌐 Connect with Me!